 Keep in mind that some sources for health information are more reliable than others.

 Your healthcare team or hospital should have some trustworthy resources for patients.
-And PanCAN’s Patient Central can provide you with free, informative resources reviewed by experts on the Scientific and Medical Advisory Board.
+And PanCAN Patient Services can provide you with free, informative resources reviewed by experts on the Scientific and Medical Advisory Board.

 If you’re searching for information online, know that government websites (ending in “.gov”), educational websites (ending in “.edu”) and large professional organizations (ending in “.org”) are often reputable sources.